davidburstrom/version-compatibility-gradle-plugin/README.md

 Copyright 2022 David Burström.

+## Acknowledgements

+* Erik Ghonyan, for improvements to the documentation.

 ## Future improvements

 * Support older versions of Gradle: 5.3 and up should be possible, but it requires wiring up the extension properties manually.